 Enter the account number (if any) that you have for the client to whose benefit payment will be made.
-Field F13 can contain up to 30 characters.

-Field F14 Individual's identifier
+Field F14 Client's identifier (if the client is an individual)

-If the client to whose benefit payment is made is an individual, select the document used to identify that individual.
+If the client to whose benefit payment is made is an individual, check the appropriate box to show the document used to identify that individual.

 In the case of an incoming EFT, you can refer to an individual's provincial health card, provided there is no provincial or territorial legislation preventing you from using or requesting it.
-If the selections provided do not cover the identifier used, indicate "Other" and provide details (up to 20 characters) in the appropriate field.
+If the selections provided do not cover the identifier used, indicate "Other" and provide details in the appropriate field.